How Elasticsearch Helps to Build Advanced Search Engines on E-commerce Sites

 Shard is nothing more than an Apache Lucene instance - the same Apache Lucene which Elasticsearch uses to index and process user-defined search requests.

-Most recently, June 13, 2018, an updated version of this Advanced Search Engine service has been released - Elasticsearch 6.3.0 based on Lucene 7.3.0.
+Most recently, on June 13, 2018, an updated version of this Advanced Search Engine service has been released - Elasticsearch 6.3.0 based on Lucene 7.3.0.
 It is available on the Elastic Cloud.
 Among the updates, one can mention the enhancement of security and the removal of potential vulnerabilities, support for Java 10, improved functionality, and much more.

 And now let's talk about the benefits of using Elasticsearch to add a fuzzy searching system.